aiddata/geo-datasets/viirs/readme.md

 	- Edit extract.py to:
 		- Set the `year` variable to be the list of years you wish to download
 		- Set `mode` to parallel or serial
+		- Set `max_workers` [**WARNING: if this is too large your job will likely fail**]
+			- must not be larger than the number of cores / process available to job via MPI
 	- Adjust `jobscript_extract` as needed if running in parallel
 	- Submit jobscript if running on HPC:
 		```